simondilhas/practice_circle/docs/index.md

 ## How We Proceed — Three Commitments

 The way forward is not a return to old systems or new ideologies.
+We rebuild on two fronts:

-We rebuild spirituality through its essence, attention to what is and through the discipline of critical thinking that tests, practices, and refines what proves true.
+1. Through **direct observation** — training attention and critical thinking that tests, practices, and refines what proves true.
+2. Through a **shared framework** that makes the structure itself adaptive and future-proof.

+These are our core commitments:

+---

 ### 1. Practice
 Cultivation of body and mind through **standing meditation** and disciplined attention.
+Standing practice is our starting point — a simple, direct way to train presence and awareness.
+From there, any form that deepens embodied clarity and grounded attention is welcomed.
-Practice is the foundation.
-The baseline that enables personal transformation through awareness.
+Practice is the foundation: the baseline that enables personal transformation through awareness.
 → [Learn why we use standing meditation](practice/STANDING_0_INTRO.md)

+---

 ### 2. Living Evolution
-Continuous improovment of practice through **experiment, reflection, and grounding in lived experience**.
+Continuous improvement of practice through **experiment, reflection, and grounding in lived experience**.
 Principles are **tested, not preached**; what works is kept, what doesn’t is refined.
-No dogma!
+Critical thinking and shared documentation ensure that growth never ossifies into belief.
+No dogma — only living method.

+---

 ### 3. Shared Power
 An **adaptive collective structure** with **built-in accountability**, where **power is procedural, not personal**.
 Decisions and authority flow through **transparent processes**, not individuals.
+Structure serves practice — it evolves as understanding deepens, ensuring resilience over time.

 ---